 The biggest, most exciting adoption event of the year is back!

-On Saturday, August 18, the Lawrence Humane Society is participating in Clear the Shelters, a nationwide adoption event unlike any other.
+On Saturday, August 17, the Lawrence Humane Society is teaming up with Hill’s Science Diet and NBCUniversal and participating in Clear the Shelters, a nationwide adoption event unlike any other.
 The goal?
 To find a healthy, loving home for every single pet available for adoption!

 That’s a lot of pets, you might be saying to yourself.
 Yep!
 It is!
 This year, more than 900 shelters are participating, with the goal of finding homes for more than 80,000 pets … in just one day!

 At the Lawrence Humane Society, we’re doing everything we can to clear our shelter by finding homes for every adoptable pet in our care!
-Not only are we opening early at 10:00am … we’re WAIVING FEES for all of our pets!
+We opening early at 10:00 am … and our partners Petco on Iowa, PetSmart on Iowa, and PetSmart on Bauer Farms will also be participating in this major event…and we’re WAIVING FEES for all of our pets!

 That’s right!
 There’s no fee to adopt for one day only, and you still get all of the great benefits that come with any Lawrence Humane adoption, including: